 Extra Items – Includes how to tie a salmon lure.
 This is easy and saves you money.
 A look at Some of the most popular salmon and sea-run trout feathered lures, and the new distance casting Rocket ticer from Amazing baits.

-The digital video file is 1.6 GB.
 The video runs for one hour and 6 minutes (66 minutes total).
-Please be aware the download may take some time depending on your internet connection speed.
-On my set up it downloads in 7 minutes.
 This video was originally released on DVD in 2012.

 This post was last modified on 29/01/2021 12:37 am